jwsearle18/bioinformatics_algorithms/README.md

 # Bioinformatics Algorithms

 This repository contains a collection of bioinformatics algorithms implemented in Python.
-These algorithms were developed as part of the Bioinformatics Algorithms course.
+These algorithms were developed as part of the Bioinformatics Algorithms course at BYU.

 ## Table of Contents